mmakowski/specs2-maven-plugin/README.markdown

 compiled to the test classes directory.
 It assumes that all specification classes have names ending with specified suffix (_Spec_ by default) and that all classes with such name are specifications.

+**NOTE: the plugin only supports specs2 2.x.
+It does not work with specs2 3.x.**

 Usage
 -----